-Are you looking for a day for couples?
-The Severn Valley Railway is 16 mile stretch of heritage train line running regular steam train and heritage diesel trains throughout the year
+Are you looking for a day out for couples?
+The Severn Valley Railway is a 16-mile long heritage railway in the Midlands, running regular passenger steam trains, heritage diesel trains and special events throughout the year.

 Whether it is the beautiful English countryside, fabulous engines or the many interesting places to stop on the journey, the Severn Valley Railway will thrill all the family - young or old.

 Severn Valley Railway - a great day out for couples

 Along the line you will discover many reasons why the Severn Valley Railway is an ideal day out for couples.
 Our Kidderminster station at the southern end of the line was built in 1984, based on the design of the original Ross-On-Wye station, built by the GWR.

 Moving northbound you can stop and admire the town of Bewdley, the Worcestershire village of Arley, get up close and learn about our locomotives and carriages at The Engine House, visit the sleepy hamlet of Hampton Loade and visit the Shropshire town of Bridgnorth.

 It is also possible to join the train at Bridgnorth and travel south to Kidderminster.
 For more information on what makes Severn Valley Railway a great place to visit in the midlands, please click here to see our interactive map.

 Severn Valley Railway - Every journey ends with a memory